ice-hockey/ice-hockey.github.io/index.md

 # Black Stars Ice Hockey System

-- Do not skate into pressure.
+- Do not skate/pass into pressure.
 - Find open ice on the puck and off the puck (sometimes behind you).
 - Regroup in all three zones (in OZ "activate D").
 - Be an "option" or "outlet" - support your puck carrier ("D" to "D" support).